arm61/pylj/docs/source/ideal-gas-law.md

 fig.tight_layout()
 ```

 The histograms follow the curves, and the predicted peak moves out by $\sqrt{10}$ between the two temperatures.
-The thermostat fixes the total kinetic energy at every step, and the collisions between one rescaling and the next share it among the forty particles, so each particle's speed still varies as the distribution says.
+The thermostat fixes the total kinetic energy at every step, and the collisions between one rescaling and the next share it among the forty atoms, so each atom's speed still varies as the distribution says.

 ## Density and structure

-The radial distribution function $g(r)$ is the probability of finding a particle at distance $r$ from another, relative to the same probability in an ideal gas at the same density, so it tends to one at large $r$.
+The radial distribution function $g(r)$ is the probability of finding an atom at distance $r$ from another, relative to the same probability in an ideal gas at the same density, so it tends to one at large $r$.
 Averaged over a run, it shows structure.
 At 100 K the well depth of 1.58 zJ is $1.1\,k_B T$, deep enough for pairs to linger near the minimum of the potential.

 ```{code-cell} python
 dilute = run(20, 100, 40, 20000, sample.RDF, draw_every=200)